Return to Play Guidelines, FAQ & Resource Links

 What happens if a family does not want to travel for a tournament or attend any other team event?

-Will face shields be required for players to reduce the risk of transmission?
+Are face shields be required for players to reduce the risk of transmission?

 This is not a current mandate from Hockey Canada nor Hockey Alberta.
 As such, it will not be a mandate from SPMHA.
 Players will have the choice to wear a face shield or a cage on their helmets.

-Are players going to be required to use masks?
+Are players required to use masks?

 Face coverings (non-medical masks) are currently required in all Strathcona County public facilities.
 Players, coaches and spectators will be required to wear a mask when entering recreation facilities and in any public gathering areas within the facilities.
 Face coverings will not be required on the ice surface.
 Please see Strathcona County's FAQs for more information.

-Will spectators be allowed in the rinks?
+Are spectators allowed in the rinks?

-Yes, spectators will be allowed in the rinks, subject to the restrictions laid out by Alberta Health Services and Strathcona County.
+Yes, spectators are allowed in the rinks, subject to the restrictions laid out by Alberta Health Services and Strathcona County.
 During Phase 2, current guidelines allow for up to 100 spectators, provided there is adequate room for proper physical distancing.
 The County of Strathcona has assessed its facilities and has provided specific spectator capacity limits for each arena.
 All spectators are required to wear masks.

 We recognize that families will want to attend their child's ice sessions, and often they will have other siblings in tow, but we recommend that whenever possible, families limit themselves to 1 spectator per participant, so that we don't end up exceeding capacity limits and putting facility operators in a position where they have to turn spectators away.
+All Team Managers are responsible for ensuring their team and opposition teams are aware of any spectator capacities and entry/exit protocols.
+Teams are required to manage their spectator counts in accordance with the defined capacity limits.
+Situations where events go over capacity limits will be subject to the Strathcona County Spectator Capacity Response Protocol.

 Please remember that this situation is very fluid and constantly changing.
 SPMHA is committed to returning our players to the ice this fall in accordance with the guidelines and recommendations of the governing authorities in a safe manner.
 As more details become available, questions posed or guidelines are amended we will updated this page accordingly.